microsoft/language-server-protocol/specification.md

 	/**
 	 * The client tries to undo the operations already executed.
 But there is no
-	 * guarantee that this is succeeding.
+	 * guarantee that this succeeds.
 	 */
 	export const Undo: FailureHandlingKind = 'undo';
 }